Jintumoni/Word-Segmentation/README.md

 - Reading the image
 - Converting the image to binary image (black and white)
 - Perform Distance Transform on the image
-- Apply BFS to find the bounding boxes and calculate centroids of the boxes with an weighted average approach
+- Apply BFS to find the bounding boxes and calculate centroids of the boxes
 - Apply Line Segmentation algorithm

 ![Binarised image](/Screenshots/binarised.png)